The Uniforms of the San Diego Chargers!

 This jersey differs from any other jersey that we’ve seen in the league, as the stripes around the arms aren’t stripes – they are lightning bolts, a theme which has stuck throughout the years.
 If you look closely, you will see that even the pants have lightning bolts on the side of them.
 The helmet also has the bolts of lightning, with the player numbers on the side.

-of a multipurpose stadium in Mission Valley, and drops the idea of a floating
+construction of a multipurpose stadium in Mission Valley, and drops the idea of

 Keith Lincoln runs 80 yards for a touchdown and combines on a 73-yard pass play